Beryl01/Halal-Hub-Africa/README.md

 ## Config notes

 - **1 retry** — enough to handle the occasional network blip on the live site
-- **60s timeout** per test — the site can be slow to load on first navigation
+- **60s timeout** per test — this is because the site can be slow to load on first navigation
-- **Screenshots and video** saved only on failure
-- All tests call `waitForLoadState('networkidle')` before asserting — the site uses WooCommerce so several background requests fire after initial load
+- All tests call `waitForLoadState('networkidle')` before asserting — the site uses WooCommerce, so several background requests fire after initial load